ponicode/squar_action/README.md

 <img src="https://ponicodefilesstorage.blob.core.windows.net/githubaction/Couv_readme_SQUAR_GA.png"></p>

 # 🦄 Grade your testing suite and get an activable improvements roadmap!🦄
-**Ponicode SQUAR GitHub Action** is an action that enables you to  grade your testing suite and provide you with a precise and activable improvements roadmap at every Pull request!
+**Ponicode SQUAR GitHub Action** is an action that enables you to  grade your testing suite and provide you with a precise and actionable improvements roadmap at every Pull request!

 **Ponicode SQUAR GitHub Action** is the newest tool on the Ponicode platform to accelerate developers on their code quality journey

-**Combined with [Ponicode Unit-Testing Action](https://github.com/marketplace/actions/ponicode-unit-test)**, you can immedialty implement the SQUAR roadmap and get instantaneous coverage catch-up
+**Combined with [Ponicode Unit Test Action](https://github.com/marketplace/actions/ponicode-unit-test)**, you can immediately implement the SQUAR roadmap and get instantaneous coverage catch-up

 # 💥 Benefits
 Tackle your code quality issues in the right order

 - __GAIN VISIBILITY__ - Stop monitoring your code and start getting actionable code quality information
-- __FIND YOUR PRIORITIES__ - Prioritise your code quality efforts
+- __FIND YOUR PRIORITIES__ - Prioritize your code quality efforts
-- __RAISE YOUR CODE QUALITY FAST__ - Accelerate the remediation of your code quality weaknesses on your high risk functions (When Ponicode SQUAR action is combined with [Ponicode Unit-Testing Action](https://github.com/marketplace/actions/ponicode-unit-test))
+- __RAISE YOUR CODE QUALITY FAST__ - Accelerate the remediation of your code quality weaknesses on your high risk functions (When Ponicode SQUAR action is combined with [Ponicode Unit Test Action](https://github.com/marketplace/actions/ponicode-unit-test))

 # 🔎 How does it work
 - __Step 1__: Ponicode SQUAR GitHub Action generates a report for every PR where you can review the number of poorly tested critical functions and learn how to fix it.
-- __Step 2__: Ponicode SQUAR GitHub Action enables you to accelerate the remediation of these weaknesses by generating missing unit tests, test cases and edge cases on your PR (When Ponicode SQUAR action is combined with [Ponicode Unit-Testing Action](https://github.com/marketplace/actions/ponicode-unit-test))
+- __Step 2__: Ponicode SQUAR GitHub Action enables you to accelerate the remediation of these weaknesses by generating missing unit tests, test cases and edge cases on your PR (When Ponicode SQUAR action is combined with [Ponicode Unit Test Action](https://github.com/marketplace/actions/ponicode-unit-test))

 # 😳 Why should I use this GitHub Action
 - Keep your risk sensitive code at a high test coverage